PET HARBOR RESCUE & REFERRAL, INC.

 - Pet Harbor provides monthly flea and heartworm preventative.
 If you know the pet you are fostering is due and Pet Harbor administration has not mentioned it, it’s just forgotten.
 Please remind them in time to get you the meds.

 - Foster families are absolutely encouraged to update Pet Harbor with any information to add or delete to the animal’s biography and pictures and videos that will assist in the adoption promotion.

-- Foster families follow similar rules to those adopting pets, such as foster homes of dogs must have an adequately fenced yard or provide adequate exercise and foster homes of cats must keep the kitties inside.
+- Foster families follow similar rules to those adopting pets, such as foster homes must have an adequately fenced yard or provide adequate exercise.

 - All animals placed in foster homes remain the property of Pet Harbor.
 Pet Harbor may remove the animal from the foster home at any time if the animal care is in question or the agreement is violated.

 - All materials (leash, collar, carrier, etc.) coming to the foster home with the animal remain the property of Pet Harbor.